Un de Sceaux: 2019/20 National Hunt season: steeplechases

 In his first race of the season, the Tingle Creek Chase, Un de Sceaux was denied victory by the favourite Defi Du Seuil by just a neck.
 He then started 11/10 joint favourite with Defi Du Seuil in the Clarence House Chase, and was again beaten by him into second place.

 In February 2020 twelve-year-old Un de Sceaux was preparing for the Queen Mother Champion Chase when he suffered a suspensory ligament injury and Mullins announced his retirement.
 The trainer said: "He was a fantastic racehorse first over hurdles and then over fences and gave us and his owners, the O'Connell family, many great days.
 He's 12 but was still showing all the enthusiasm he displayed throughout his career."
 Un de Sceaux had won 23 of his 34 starts, including ten Grade 1 victories.
 Ruby Walsh had ridden him on 15 winning occasions and Paul Townend on three occasions, while Barry Geraghty, David Mullins and amateur Patrick Mullins each secured one win over jumps on him.
 He was ridden out at home by Virginie Bascop.

 In April 2020 Un de Sceaux left Ireland for his retirement in France.

+Death

+On June 16, Un de Sceaux died due to a Paddock Accident.